• COVID-19 Club Communications (July 24)

 We are excited to have the amazing Club Mega Challenge return for 2020 - an exclusive extravaganza to celebrate Guild-affiliated student clubs and societies by completing a series of special tasks and mini challenges!
 Find out how to participate and start claiming points HERE.

 Cash prizes up for grabs.

-Due to the office closure, Club Vouchers can now submitted by mail OR in-person on campus at G-Mart during opening hours (8am - 2pm, Mon-Fri).
+Due to the office closure, Club Vouchers can now submitted by mail OR in-person on campus at Guild reception (building 106F) during opening hours (9am - 4pm, Mon-Fri).
 More details on how and where to submit, see HERE.
-Please note however that G-Mart will be closed from 10th April - 19th April due to the University Easter shutdown, however mail will still be received.

 Here you'll find a shared Trello board full of free workshops, training, tools and apps for online engagement.
 Please feel free to add programs to this board that work for you and add comments on the cards to share your experiences you've had using these programs.
 This has also been added to the Guild website HERE.